GrodVidar/Humidity/README.md

 # Humidity
-The program uses a .txt-file calles "tempdata4.txt" which has values sorted by date with information about date time location(indoors/outdoors) temperature
+The program uses a .txt-file calles "tempdata4.txt" which has values sorted by date with information about\n date\n time location(indoors/outdoors) temperature